Zoom and You: Community over IP

 - We recommend using Speaker View for the sessions so that the presenter/speaker is in full screen.

-During the Workshops and Facilitated Conversations, you may have the opportunity to gather in “small groups” within the Zoom room session.
+During the Breakout Workshops and Equipping Sessions, you may have the opportunity to gather in “small groups” within the Zoom room session.
 The host will create and open the Breakout Rooms, which will automatically move you into a smaller Breakout Room with just a few other participants.
+You will need to provide consent to be moved into the Breakout Room.
 This is the perfect opportunity to unmute and to share your thoughts.

 Tips, Tricks, & Suggestions: